arthurcgusmao/arthurcgusmao.github.io/_posts/2017-09-27-managing-your-bibliography.md

 ### Setting up ZotFile

 Download and install [ZotFile](http://zotfile.com/) like any other Zotero plugin.
 Then inside Zotero go to `Tools > ZotFile Preferences > General Settings > Location of Files`.
 Select *Custom Location* and select the same base directory you used in the step above.
+Be sure to uncheck the option `Automatically rename attachments files using parent metadata` in Zotero (same location as in *automatic saving of snapshots* --- see *Other configurations* section below), I found that when this was checked ZotFile would not be able to move the file to the desired location.

 You can also setup ZotFile to store the attachments into subfolders according to rules that depend on the metadata of the files by changing *"Use subfolder defined by"*.
 For myself, I set it to `/%T` which corresponds to the item type.